micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/node/node.md

   }
   ```

-  Galactic: In this case, the node options are configured on the `rclc_support_t` object with a custom API
+  Galactic and beyond: In this case, the node options are configured on the `rclc_support_t` object with a custom API

   ```c
   // Initialize micro-ROS allocator